Carajillo Recipe: How to Make This Mexican Coffee Cocktail

 Yes, you can make a decaf carajillo recipe.
 You substitute the espresso shots with decaf or 3 ounces of strong-brewed decaf coffee to do this.
 You can even use decaf cold brew coffee and cold brew ice cubes, too.

 Yes, there are different variations of the carajillo coffee recipe.
 For example, the Spanish carajillo coffee cocktail incorporates rum instead of Licor 43.
 Also, a carajillo Epoca is a coffee cocktail that uses 1.5 ounces of Aguardiente and one ounce each of espresso, honey, and simple syrup.
+Another variation of the drink is coffee with brandy.

 Yes, you can sweeten your carajillo cocktail with either honey, brown sugar, condensed milk, or any sugar substitute you prefer.
 Again, follow your palate, and experiment with different sweeteners to find the one you like best.